dikortis/LetsTalkETC/Episodes/Episode_12.md

-security depends on Bitcoin security and well you're just you're you if Bitcoin has issues with their security you guys might have issues but what okay but that's I wouldn't know nobody would expect otherwise so
+security depends on Bitcoin security and well you're just you're you if Bitcoin has issues with their security you guys might have issues but what but that's I wouldn't know nobody would expect otherwise
-Yeah right